aquariumbio/pfish/README.md

 Initially, pfish is configured to connect to a [local Aquarium instance](https://aquariumbio.github.io/aquarium-local/) using the default user login (`neptune`) and password (`aquarium`) at URL (`http://localhost/`).
 So, if you are using that Aquarium user, you don't need to do anything to start with.

-However, if you use a different login, you'll want to change the login and password for this local instance.
+To use a different login with the local instance, run the command
-To do this, use the command

 ```bash
 pfish configure add -l <user-login> -p <user-password>